droonga/droonga.org/tutorial/plugin-development/handler/index.md

 Create a JSON file `count-records.json` with the content above.
 We'll use it for testing.

-The response must have number of records in the table, for each partition.
+The response must have number of records in the table, for each single volume.
 They can be appear in an array, like:

 ~~~json